itwizz26/d6-invoices/README.md

 ## How to set up the project

-After cloning the repository, change into the directory you've just created.
+After cloning the repository (https://github.com/itwizz26/d6-invoices), change into the directory you've just created.
 Run these commands:

 Install all app dependencies.